CSaguinsin/Rhythmic-Threads/api/README.md

 # Rhythmic Threads API

 > [!CAUTION]\
-> Login functionality is not yet implemented.
-All actions/endpoints can be accessed without authentication.
+> RBAC is not yet implemented, any logged-in user can Update/Delete endpoints.

 ## Development